sergin4/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GettingStarted.md

 This lets you edit parameters directly in the Scene, see the lighting on your effect, and use the [Target GameObject Panel](VisualEffectGraphWindow.md#target-visual-effect-gameobject) features for the specific target instance of your effect.

 ## Manipulating Graph Elements
-When you open an Asset inside the Visual Effect Graph Window, you can see and edit the graph for that specific Asset.
+When you open an Asset inside the Visual Effect Graph window, you can see and edit the graph for that specific Asset.

 A Visual Effect Graph contains [Operator Nodes](Operators.md) and [Blocks](Blocks.md).
 Each node is in charge of processing its input properties.
 You can link nodes together to perform a series of calculations.
 All nodes end up connecting into a block (or a context) : A block defines an operation on an effect, based on its input properties.